-- a) In any new development, light pollution shall be minimised by use of the lowest light levels compatible with safety, fittings that emit no upward light, low reflectance ground surfaces and use of spillover lighting where possible. - b) This policy will be particularly important on sites on or near the Emsworth waterfront and in areas adjacent to open countryside. - c) Lamp columns and other street furniture related to lighting shall be designed to respond in an appropriate manner to the heritage and conservation context of Emsworth. - d) The use of movement responsive lighting will be encouraged to minimise any unnecessary light pollution.
+- a) In any new development, light pollution shall be minimised by use of the lowest light levels compatible with safety, fittings that emit no upward light, low reflectance ground surfaces and use of spillover lighting where possible.
+This will particularly apply for developments on sites on or adjacent to the Emsworth waterfront and in areas adjacent to the open countryside. - b) Lamp columns and other street furniture related to lighting shall be designed to respond in an appropriate manner to the heritage and conservation context of Emsworth. - c) The use of movement responsive lighting will be encouraged to minimise any unnecessary light pollution.